 This is a full-time job with benefits including health, dental, vision, life insurance, 401k, paid days off and paid holidays

 HealthFirstBluegrass Inc., a Federally Qualified Health Center (FQHC), provides a myriad of high-quality culturally and linguistically appropriate services to diverse and low-income populations throughout Lexington KY.
 We provide medical, dental, pharmaceutical, mental health, integrated health services, family and social services, and health education for all age groups.
 We are committed to ensuring the human right of accessible primary medical care through advocacy and community empowerment.
 We are currently seeking a Medical Assistant, Certified (CMA, MA-C).
-This position will be located in the Adult Health department of our Southland Clinic.
+This position will be located in the Pediatrics Clinic at our Southland Drive Clinic.

 Under the direction of a Physician or mid-level provider, the primary responsibilities are to assist Physicians and Nurse Practitioners with evaluation, management, and treatment of patients during office visits and other tasks related to the visit consistent with his/her training and skills.
 The primary role is to assure efficient patient flow through the clinic; to maintain neat, clean and safe patient care areas and to promote patient satisfaction by interacting with patients in a professional, friendly manner consistent with their needs.
 This position performs clinical, laboratory and administrative support services of moderate complexity to organization’s clinical operations.
 If bi-lingual required, incumbent must be able to communicate effectively in a defined non-English language with staff and patients/clients as needed.

 · Assure efficient patient flow through clinic by complying with established workflows